 Gansler argues that for the defense industry to survive and thrive, the government must make its acquisitions process more flexible, specifically by lowering barriers to integration.
 This includes, among other things, rethinking the production specifications for new equipment and changing bids for contracts from a cost basis to a price basis.

 Gansler point out that by making primarily political and procedural changes (rather than legislative ones), companies will be able to produce technology for both civilian and military markets, instead of exclusively for one or the other as has been the norm.
-This dual-use approach would save the government billions of dollars annually and would enable the military to diversify by utilizing state-of-the-art equipment.
+This dual-use approach would save the government billions of dollars annually and would enable the military to diversify by utilizing state-of-the-art.

 About the Author